oalcabes/ValRE/README.md

 for qualitative verification, which appear in the PDF and are present as PNG files in the validation_reports/figures folder.

-***NOTE: ValRE was not intended for the creation of model output.
-Model output must already be present before running ValRE; however, given model output, ValRE has the capability of generating the necessary observational output from the iswa GOES database.
+***NOTE: ValRE was not intended for the creation of model output or observational output.
+You must already have output present in some directory on your computer in order to run ValRE.

 NOTE: IF YOU NEED TO ALTER THE CODE, PLEASE READ ValRE_ADDITIONS.TXT